RhythmLunatic/random-scripts/ex3launcher.md

 # eXceed 3rd: Jade Penetrate -Black Package- launcher skip

+Note: in a hex editor, do not type the 4 in front.
+That is for debuggers.

 **412A99: Replace 75 05 E8 B0 FC FF FF -> C6 46 08 0D 90 90 90 to make any key start the game.**
 - JNZ here is dead code and the function that this replaces is never called in the first place.
 - The new code in asm is `mov byte ptr [esi+8], 0D`.
 0D = Enter key